Package 'lefser'

 numeric(1) The effect size threshold (default 2.0).

-character(1) Optional column name in colData(relab) indicating the blocks, usually a factor with two levels (e.g., c("adult", "senior"); default NULL).
+character(1) Optional column name in colData(relab) indicating the subclasses, usually a factor with two levels (e.g., c("adult", "senior"); default NULL), but can be more than two levels.

 assay